HOW TO TAKE CARE OF YOUR JEWELRY

 Bracelets are often lighter than necklaces, so they won't stretch or get bent as easily.
 Still, it is best to store them flat to avoid this risk, and you should always keep them separate from each other (such as in pouches while traveling) so your precious stones and metals don't get scratched.

 Those hanging necklace-holders may look pretty, but they can cause your necklace to stretch out or develop bends in weird places.
 But don't just shove your necklaces in a drawer either, or they could get scratched and tangled.
 Instead, lay your necklaces flat for storage; a wardrobe drawer will do nicely.

 It is easiest to store your earrings in an earrings-holder so they stay in pairs.
-If you don't want to buy one though, you can stick your earrings through a length of ribbon, or place them in ice cube trays, egg cartons, or pill organizers.
 Clear plastic pill organizers are great for storing earrings and rings while traveling.
 When cleaning your earrings, be careful not to lose one of them (or one of their backings).
 If you're rinsing the soapy water off your earrings, remember to always plug the sink.
 Even better: fill a glass with clean water and swirl your earrings around in there to clean them off.
-Lastly, here’s a good tip for if you drop one earring on a deeply carpeted floor: use a vacuum cleaner with an old pair of pantyhose around the end to find your earring without sucking it up.

 There you have it: cleaning, proper storage, and preventing damage are the keys to success when it comes to keeping your jewelry in peak condition.
 But in between all that cleaning and storage, don't forget to actually wear it.